angxionglin/LTA/README.md

 ### Choose the Visual Studio you prefer to use
 Tested with VS Community 2022 and VS Commmunity 2019.
 You can find these [here](https://visualstudio.microsoft.com/downloads/)

-Go to Visual Studio Installer and Download the Necessary Workloads Stated Below:
+Go to Visual Studio Installer and Download the Necessary Workloads Stated Below

 Under Desktop & Mobile Section
 - Universal Windows Platform Development